metabase/metabase/docs/api-documentation.md

-# API Documentation for Metabase v0.32.2
+# API Documentation for Metabase

+_This file was generated from source comments by `lein run api-documentation`._

 ## `GET /api/activity/`